bhuvavanesh/Library-Management-System/README.md

 UML is the modeling toolkit that you can use to build your diagrams.
 Use cases are represented with a labeled oval shape.

-Stick figures represent actors in the process, and the actor's participation in the system is modeled with a line between the actor and use case.
+Stick figures represent actors in the process, and the actor's participation in the system is modeled with a line between the actor and use case
 # UML use case diagrams are ideal for:

 Representing the goals of system-user interactions